Md-Huzaifa-Islam/Vehicle-Rental-System/QUERY.md

 ## Query - 1

-**Description:** Retrieve all booking details along with customer names and vehicle names.
+**Description:** What is a foreign key and why is it important in relational databases?

 ```sql
 SELECT